 The central issue is the progressive loss of the oxygenation that is necessary for tissues to heal.

 Over time, the diabetic foot follows the sequence of venous stasis, poor circulation, capillary breakdown, and, ultimately, soft tissue necrosis.

 What causes a diabetic foot?

 All of these issues are worsened by maladapted foot function.

-Maladapted feet have poor to absent lower leg muscle function, which is essential for venous blood return.
-These muscles normally act as a muscular ‘pump’ for venous blood return.
+Lower leg muscle function, which is essential for venous blood return, is poor to absent in maladapted feet.
+Healthy lower leg muscles normally act as muscular ‘pumps’ for venous blood return.

-Maladapted foot function also exhibits an inefficient unstable arch system.
-This instability results in excessive foot movement in a shoe, which creates localized points of inappropriate pressure, rubbing, and friction – creating “hot spots” that are the precursor to the formation of ulcers.
+Maladapted foot function also exhibits an inefficient and unstable arch system.
+Instability increases excessive foot movement in a shoe, which imposes inappropriate pressure at localized points along with rubbing and friction to generate “hot spots” that are the precursor to the formation of ulcers.

 When maladapted neuromuscular function is present, especially concurrent with the metabolic vulnerabilities of diabetes, the serious consequences of deformity and soft tissue necrosis are almost inevitable.